-The Court will not order distribution of personal property, including but not limited to furniture, vehicles, or appliances, in undivided interests without factual allegations showing good cause or the written consent of all distributes.
-Parties requesting distribution of personal property in undivided interests to a minor must first submit a detailed declaration documenting the need therefor and why it would be in the minor's best interest.
-(Effective July 1, 2016; Rule 7.12.3 renumbered effective January 1, 2006; adopted as Rule 81.3 effective January 1, 2004)
+A. The Court will not order distribution of tangible or intangible personal property, assets in undivided interests without written consent of all distibutees, or factual allegations showing good cause.

+B. Parties requesting distribution of personal property in undivided interests to a minor must first submit a detailed declaration documenting the need therefor and why it would be in the minor's best interest.
+(Effective July 1, 2024; Rule 7.12.3 renumbered effective January 1, 2006; adopted as Rule 81.3 effective January 1, 2004)